IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 The IGLU consortium is composed of 8 research teams, across 6 different countries.
 The project is a total effort of 325 person-months (PM).

-# Public Open Access Datasets, Softwares and Demonstrations
+# Public Open Access Datasets, Software and Demonstrations

 ### Databases